LeinAd2k/NashCash/README.md

-# Xenium
+# NashCash

 ## Installing

-We offer binary images of the latest releases [here](https://github.com/xenium-project/xenium/releases/latest)
+We offer binary images of the latest releases [here](https://github.com/nash-cash/NashCash/releases/latest)

 If you would like to compile yourself, read on.